intel/integrated-media-inference-framework/README.md

     |   +-- plugins               # Post-inference plugins
     |
     +-- lib
-    |   +-- mgmt                  # Managament Library - Serves as an example for how to communicate with
+    |   +-- mgmt                  # Management Library - Serves as an example for how to communicate with
     |   |                         # a running IMIF instance in order to perform management operations, such
     |   |                         # as adding and removing flows.
     |   +-- msl                   # Media Streaming Library - Serves as an example for how to communicate